pixyzehn/pixyzehn.com/_posts/2016-11-27-swifty-week-1.md

 #### [dotSwift 2016 - Rob Napier - Beyond Crusty: Real-World Protocols](https://youtu.be/QCxkaTj7QJs){:target="_blank"}

+> Apple has declared Swift as the first Protocol Oriented language.
+If you've tried to write protocol oriented

-@chriseidhof recommend the video at the end of `Protocol Oriented Programming is Not a Silver Bullet`.
+Filmed at [http://2016.dotswift.io](http://2016.dotswift.io){:target="_blank"} on January 29th in Paris. @chriseidhof recommend the video at the end of the article..
 This talk is useful if you think about when should I use Protocol Oriented Programming.

 <br>

 #### [Protocol-oriented Programming in Swift - Apple WWDC 2015](https://www.youtube.com/watch?v=g2LwFZatfTI){:target="_blank"}

+> At the heart of Swift's design are two incredibly powerful ideas: protocol-oriented programming and first class value semantics.
+Each of these concepts benefit predictability, performance, and productivity, but together they can change the way we think about programming.
+Find out how you can apply these ideas to improve the code you write.

 It may be time to watch the famous video again.